On the Blackbody Spectrum of Kilonovae: Discussion

 The significant wavelength-dependent opacity of kilonova atmospheres suggests different wavelengths probe different radii \citep{Kasen2013}, which, if combined with a radial temperature gradient, would suggest different wavelengths are probing different characteristic temperatures (ie. the observed spectrum is a convolution of radial blackbodies).
 A convolution of either radial and angular temperature variations will produce a broader blackbody, while the combination of radial and angular variations will be larger than either effect individually.
 Therefore, the single-temperature nature of the observed blackbody necessitates 1) the uniform effective temperature over the observed latitudes of the photosphere, but it also requires 2) a rapid transition to optical thickness as the temperature at the thermalisation depth must be relatively consistent across wavelengths \citep{Pe'er2011}.
 This analysis illustrates that the angular variations in $T_{\rm obs}$ are small for AT2017gfo, but to reproduce the observed single-temperature blackbody also requires a small variation of $T_{\rm obs}$ over the radial range of thermalisation depth.
-Any quantified limits require further research to both constrain the wavelength-dependent thermalisation depth and the nature of the gradient in temperature.
+For instance, fitting the UV, optical and NIR separately yield blackbody temperatures consistent at the few percent level, indicating a consistent single temperature at least at the optical depths probed from the UV into the near-infrared (see Sec. \ref{sec:4.4}).
+Any further quantified limits require follow-up research to both constrain the wavelength-dependent thermalisation depth and the nature of the gradient in temperature.
 Such discoveries may provide additional insights into the origin of the blackbody spectrum and the environment of kilonova atmospheres.

-The author would like to thank Darach Watson, Stuart Sim, Ehud Nakar, Oliver Just and Andreas Flörs for useful discussions and insightful feedback.
+The author would like to thank Stuart Sim and Ehud Nakar for independently recreating the central derivations and Darach Watson for feedback and comments on the manuscript.
+Additional gratitude is expressed towards Oliver Just and Andreas Flörs for useful discussions.
+I would also like to express my appreciation for the anonymous referee for the substantial, detailed and diverse comments.
 The Cosmic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant No. 140.